-To Greenville PO and back — twice
+To Greenville and back via post office — twice

 Not long ago I received a lovely and rather unique card from a local fan (thank you, Carole).
 It was sent to the paper’s office, and after confirming my mailing address, staff kindly slipped it into a larger envelope and sent it on to me.
 When I noticed the postmark on the original envelope, I saw the card had taken a shortcut through Greenville, South Carolina, covering about 150 miles to travel two miles.
 It’s safe to say that the card traveled another 150 miles to Greenville and back after it was mailed to my house from the office, which is opposite the post office.